 Located in the eastern Mediterranean at the crossroads of Europe, the Middle East and Africa, Cyprus’ strategic position has always played a key role in shaping its 10,000-year history and in developing the island into a convenient centre for trade and international business.
-Despite being a country of only 854,800 people, the Republic of Cyprus has steadily built itself into a thriving business centre over the decades.
-An EU and eurozone member for over a decade, and with one of the highest educated populations in Europe, Cyprus has built a strong service-based economy.
-It’s low-cost business environment with a wealth of support services, a sophisticated ICT infrastructure and investor-friendly tax regime – backed up by an extensive network of double taxation agreements with 65 countries – has developed Cyprus as an important European and regional financial and business services hub.
-The country is also one of Europe’s favourite holiday destinations, enjoying an astounding 340 days of glorious sunshine a year and boasts a beautiful coastline teeming with stretches of golden sand, secluded bays and rocky coves, all surrounded by some of the cleanest beaches and waters in the Mediterranean Sea.
+Despite being a country of less than a million people, the Republic of Cyprus has steadily built itself into a thriving business centre over the decades.
+An EU and eurozone member and with one of the highest educated populations in Europe, Cyprus has built a strong service-based economy.
+Its low-cost business environment with a wealth of support services, a sophisticated ICT infrastructure and investor-friendly tax regime – backed up by an extensive network of double taxation agreements with 68 countries – has developed Cyprus into an important European and regional financial and business services hub.
+The country is also one of Europe’s favourite holiday destinations, enjoying 340 days of glorious sunshine a year and boasts a beautiful coastline teeming with stretches of golden sand, secluded bays and rocky coves, all surrounded by some of the cleanest beaches and waters in the Mediterranean Sea.
 The landscape is dotted with the fascinating remains of history, from Neolithic settlements and ancient city-kingdoms to exquisite Byzantine art and magnificent Venetian architecture.
-Add to this the vibrant and cosmopolitan lifestyle where East meets West, Cyprus offers the perfect balance between business and leisure.
+With its vibrant and cosmopolitan lifestyle where East meets West, Cyprus offers the perfect balance between business and leisure.

 People & Culture

-While Cyprus is a Greek-speaking nation, English is almost universally spoken and is the language of international business.
+While the Republic of Cyprus is a Greek-speaking nation, English is almost universally spoken and is the language of international business.
 German, French and Russian speakers are also easily found, thanks to the high number of Cypriots with international degrees, the country’s commercial ties with the global business community, and the island’s popularity as a tourist destination.
 Cyprus is well known for its hospitality, a fact reflected in the Greek word, xenos, used for both stranger and guest.
 Life is meant to be enjoyed in Cyprus, which is renowned for its excellent quality of life.
 Cafe culture predominates, with both business and social meetings taking place over a leisurely frappe (iced coffee) in the numerous cafes in every town and city.
 As with most Mediterranean cultures, food also plays a vital role in family and social life.
-The famous Cyprus meze – a large selection of small, delectable dishes – is best enjoyed siga siga (slowly), al fresco and accompanied by excellent local wine.
+The famous Cyprus meze – a large selection of small, delectable dishes – is best enjoyed siga siga (slowly) and al fresco.

 Global Shipping Hub

-A major success story for Cyprus has been the maritime sector, which accounts for €1 billion in annual revenue and around 7% of the island’s GDP.
-Apart from offering shipmanagement and business services to the industry, the Cyprus Registry is classified as the third largest fleet in the European Union and for years was ranked as one of the top 10 largest merchant fleets in the world.
+A major success story for Cyprus has been the maritime sector, which accounts for around €1 billion in annual revenue and approximately 7% of the island’s GDP – and of this figure, shipmanagement alone accounts for 5%.
+Apart from offering shipmanagement and business services to the industry, the Cyprus Registry is classified as the third largest merchant fleet in the European Union and the 11th largest in the world.
+In addition, Cyprus is the EU’s largest shipmanagement centre and amongst the top three in the world.
 The sector has seen growth in the past few years and Cyprus is currently looking at restructuring the commercial shipping sector to strengthen its competitive edge.
 Since introducing an advantageous EU-approved tonnage tax system in 2010, the island has continued to attract increasing numbers of shipping companies from across the world.
-The country’s maritime capital, Limassol, is home to some of the most influential names in shipping today.
-With Greece still trying to overcome its economic woes and with a looming Brexit in 2019, increasing numbers of shipmanagers and owners are relocating their operations to Cyprus.
+The country’s maritime capital, Limassol, is home to some of the most influential names in shipping today managing around 20% of the world’s third-party managed fleet.

-Confidence levels in the Cyprus real estate sector have been steadily rising with 2016 and 2017 showing strong market performance, and the upswing continuing straight through to 2018.
-Major projects are forging ahead with more planned and in the pipeline, and residential housing projects as well as luxury developments are back in demand.
-In fact, 2017 saw an impressive 45% increase in sales contracts for high-end residential properties.
+The Cyprus real estate sector was showing strong market performance straight through to 2019, but 2020 marked a turning point as the pandemic hit worldwide.
+However, 2022 and 2023 have showed dynamic momentum in sales, underlining the strong confidence of both local and foreign buyers in the market.
 Cyprus’ appeal has remained strong amongst international investors, expats and retirees thanks to its Mediterranean climate, high quality of life and safety, as well as its status as an EU member state conveniently located between three continents.
-Interest from foreign house hunters and investors has once again become a driving force of the sector, and real estate prices are finally recovering.
-Cyprus has one of the highest home ownership rates in Europe and also has a longstanding market for second homes and holiday villas, making the economy heavily reliant on the sector, which contributed 14% to Cyprus Gross Value Added (GVA) in 2017.
+Cyprus has one of the highest home ownership rates in Europe and also has a longstanding market for second homes and holiday villas, making the economy heavily reliant on the sector.
 With new up-market developments, increased foreign investment in top hotels and major infrastructure projects springing up, Cyprus’ attractiveness as a property investment location is set to grow in the coming years.

-Offering a professional yet relaxed atmosphere that makes doing business pleasurable as well as pro table, Cyprus’ Mediterranean lifestyle coexists happily with a cutting-edge international business hub, allowing investors to enjoy the best of both worlds, a safe and comfortable environment for family life and a sophisticated infrastructure from which to grow and develop business.
+Offering a professional yet relaxed atmosphere that makes doing business pleasurable as well as profitable, Cyprus’ Mediterranean lifestyle coexists happily with a cutting-edge international business hub, allowing investors to enjoy the best of both worlds: a safe and comfortable environment for family life and a sophisticated infrastructure from which to grow and develop business.
 Cyprus combines numerous advantages as a business base with its EU-approved tax regime, competitive 12.5% corporate tax rate and tax breaks for high earners, its pro-business government and highly skilled workforce – as well as promising growth and development across numerous economic sectors.
-With Cyprus’ prospects on an upward trajectory, the country has all the right elements firmly in place to maintain its reputation as an international centre of business excellence in one of Europe’s most interesting investment locations.
+With Cyprus’ prospects on the rise, the country has all the right elements firmly in place to strengthen its reputation as an international centre of business excellence in one of Europe’s most interesting investment locations.